 You've planned your questions and what you hope will be the end result of the interview.
 You should also discipline yourself to listen more and talk less so that your interviewee feels as though he has time to talk.
 After all, you've likely chosen to interview this person because he is knowledgeable about the topic at hand.

 If your interviewee isn't answering the questions the way you'd like, it's tempting to interrupt to get him back on track or to demonstrate that you're in charge.
 That can be the spark that lights a powder keg of anger if the person thinks he's not being treated fairly.

 If time isn't an issue, listen patiently to the answer, then redirect your question in a different way.
 Don't allow yourself to appear frustrated that it's taking several attempts to get an answer.
-Outward calmness shows the politician that he's not getting under your skin, even if that's what he wants to do.
+Outward calmness shows the subject that he's not getting under your skin, even if that's what he wants to do.